Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 ![Spira example of date and sheet](img/excel365-add-in-store-3.jpg)

 ### Users
 Only system administrators can create new users going to the first option of the "Product Template/System Admin Operations" menu.
-You can also add each user to a product & assign any role so the user is ready to get started working in Spira once they have their password.
+You can also add each user to a product and assign any role so the user is ready to get started working in Spira once they have their password.

 ## Other actions you can do after you have logged in to the add-in